 I order Chewy products for my cats like clockwork, and this is the order confirmation email I receive every time my subscription order goes through.
 The layout of Chewy’s order confirmation emails is pretty straightforward—shipping and billing information, order details, and instructions for customer service.

-A few things stand out to me about Chewy’s email.
+A few things stand out to me about Chewy’s order confirmation email.
 First, its customer service information is mentioned at the beginning and the end of the email.
 If I were a customer who had issues before even opening the email, I’d know how to get in touch without having to scroll to the bottom.

 Second, Chewy doesn’t hesitate to remind me how much I saved in this order.
 My savings are repeated in the order summary, line item details, and the order total.
 As a customer, this only motivates me to head back to Chewy to see what else I can save on.
 Finally, I dig how simple the email footer is.
 Simple graphics and labels explain some of Chewy’s customer benefits, and I can click each for more information on its website.